Ilya-Grigoriev/My_NeoVim_Config/README.md

 - `colors`.
 This folder for customization file.
 Require files from [`plugin/set_colors.lua`](https://github.com/ilya-grigoriev/nvim/blob/main/plugin/set_colors.lua)
 - `ftplugin`.
 This folder for filetype settings.
 [Read more about folder `ftplugin`](https://neovim.io/doc/user/usr_41.html#write-filetype-plugin).
 - `lua`.
 This folder for lua plugins.
+  - `core`.
+This folder for certain settings (keymaps, plugin list and etc).
+  - `lsp`.
+This is folder for LSP, linters, formatters settings.
+There is folder `servers`, where LSP settings is located.
+  - `plugins`.
+This is folder for plugin settings.
+  - `statusline`.
+This is folder for statusline settings.
 - `plugin`.
 This folder for plugins which are started automatically.
 - [Read more about folders in nvim config](https://neovim.io/doc/user/options.html#'runtimepath').